EmenstaNougat/ESP32-BlueJammer/README.md

 2 antennas are for the HSPI and VSPI nRF24 modules!

-The 3rd antenna is plugged to the ESP32 chip itself, wither via IPEX or soldered onto it's own antenna, if your ESP32 does not provide any option to add that one, it obviously won't be possible!
+The 3rd antenna is plugged to the ESP32 chip itself, whether via IPEX or soldered onto its own antenna, if your ESP32 does not provide any option to add that one, it obviously won't be possible!
 What is the 3rd antenna used for?
 The third antenna connected to the ESP32 chip itself helps with reliable long-range interference.
 It ensures a better intermediate signal and stability when jamming!
 (The third antenna is your own decision and therefore optional!)